nvtrinh2001/bkai-epay/README.md

 ## How it works

-- `**EPay.sol**`
+**1. `EPay.sol`**

-Sender A can send ETH to the smart contract, and can withdraw it back to their wallet.
+- Sender A can send ETH to the smart contract, and can withdraw it back to their wallet.

-Sender A can allow recipient B to withdraw a specific amount of ETH, which has been sent to the smart contract by A.
+- Sender A can allow recipient B to withdraw a specific amount of ETH, which has been sent to the smart contract by A.

-Recipient B then can withdraw ETH, as long as this amount is less than or equal to the allowance.
+- Recipient B then can withdraw ETH, as long as this amount is less than or equal to the allowance.

-- `**UpdatedEPay.sol**`
+**2. `UpdatedEPay.sol`**

-Sender A can send ETH to the smart contract, and can withdraw it back to their wallet.
+- Sender A can send ETH to the smart contract, and can withdraw it back to their wallet.

-Sender A can allow recipient B to withdraw a specific amount of ETH, which has been sent to the smart contract by A.
+- Sender A can allow recipient B to withdraw a specific amount of ETH, which has been sent to the smart contract by A.

-Sender A only allows recipient B to withdraw within a specific amount of time.
+- Sender A only allows recipient B to withdraw within a specific amount of time.

-Sender B has to withdraw all the allowance in one go.
+- Sender B has to withdraw all the allowance in one go.

-Both A and B have to interact with the smart contract by scripts.
+- Both A and B have to interact with the smart contract by scripts.

 ## Quick Start